ignite/cli/docs/guide/token_factory.md

 ### Transfer Ownership

 The next function to test is transfer ownership of a denom to a different account.

-The command for this that you created is:
+You created the `update-owner` command for this transfer:

 ```bash
 tokenfactoryd tx tokenfactory update-owner ustarport cosmos16x46rxvtkmgph6jnkqs80tzlzk6wpy6ftrgh6t --from alice
 ```

-Query for the denom list again, to see the updated ownership
+Query for the denom list again to see the updated ownership:

 ```bash
 tokenfactoryd query tokenfactory list-denom